test pic

 Electric Healing Device For the Mouth

 This electrical device is one of dozens built by Warren Randolph who believed that all ailments could be cured with electricity.
 He refused to allow his family to seek conventional medical treatment subjecting them instead to electrocution in an attempt to cure everything from the common cold to his wife's stomach cancer.
-Although he was unable to cure his wife's cancer he was convinced that he was only months away from discovering the right combination of voltage at the correct intervals to cure her.
-He bequeathed these devices to a cancer research center, along with volumes of documentation describing the "treatments" he administered to his family, including the family dog.
+Although he was unable to cure his wife, he was convinced that he was only months away from discovering the right combination of voltage at the correct intervals to cure her.
+He bequeathed these devices to a cancer research center, along with volumes of documentation describing the treatments he administered to his family and beloved dogs.

 Hammond Ice Pick